Official and Unofficial Visits

 First Opportunity to Visit

 In all sports except men's basketball, a prospective student-athlete may not come on an official visit prior to the first day of classes of the prospective student-athlete's senior year in high school.
 In men's basketball, a prospective student-athlete may take an official visit beginning January 1st of their Junior year in high school.
+In women's basketball, a prospective student-athlete may take an official visit beginning the Thursday following the NCAA Division I Women's Basketball Championship game of the prospect's Junior year in high school.

 Requirements PRIOR to Visit